BrentGrammer/Statistics/NOTES/Statistics/ANOVA.md

 - The main statistic we are interested in in an ANOVA is the F-statistic (a ratio of Explained Variance (withingroup) to Unexplained Variance (between-group))
   - i.e. the Variance due to the factors in our data divided by the Natural variation in the data (not attributable to experimental factors)
   - We want the F-statistic to be large: When the F statistic is large it means there is a lot of variability related to experimental manipulations, when small it indicates there is more variability just because of natural causes in the data than what we can account for with independent variables.
+- See example of interpreting an F-statistic in [video](https://www.udemy.com/course/statsml_x/learn/lecture/20025152#content) at timestamp 9:27
+  - A small p-value means the there is a low probability of getting that F-statistic on the F-distribution, so it means that there is an effect that one or more of the levels has.

 #### Mean of Squares